ls-root/loading/articles/I deleted Windows (and my Bootloader).md

 Why?
 The partitions have to be adjacent.
 Fine.
 I moved them around.
 Clicked “resize.”
 It failed.

-Turns out `e2fsck` — the thing GParted uses — didn’t support the `orphan_file` feature flag enabled on my ext4 filesystem.
+Turns out `e2fsck` — the thing GParted uses — didn't support the `orphan_file` feature flag enabled on my ext4 filesystem.
 Because Rescatux is based on Debian 10.
 And Debian 10 is old.

 # Enter SystemRescueCD
 I switched to SystemRescueCD.
 Based on Arch.
 Bonus: I had Arch installed, so I also had the necessary tools: `arch-chroot`, `Pacman`

 This time the partition grew.
 But the UUID changed.
-My bootloader couldn’t find the root filesystem anymore.
+My bootloader couldn't find the root filesystem anymore.

-I could’ve just edited the config to point to the new UUID.
+I could've just edited the config to point to the new UUID.
 Instead, I reinstalled the bootloader (GRUB).
-Except it didn’t detect Arch anymore.
+Except it didn't detect Arch anymore.

 So I regenerated my `fstab`.
 Regenerated my bootloader config.
 Still nothing.